ericyu3/gloss-web/README.txt

 1. Testing and fixing in more browsers.
 2. Some better way to load images, given that you can't use the IO monad.
-3. Use of SafeHaskell to control execution.
+3. Think about and work out the best way to apply SafeHaskell.
 4. Resource, time, and other limits as a safeguard against DOSing the server.
-5. Support for the animation, simulation, and game interfaces of gloss.
-6. Better organization of the code...
+5. Better organization of the code...
 I'm holding off for Snap 0.6 before taking that seriously, though.
+6. Support for the animation, simulation, and game interfaces of gloss.

-The latter is a tough job, since what we really want is real-time streaming of the pictures, and not polling in new requests.
+The last is a tough job, since what we really want is real-time streaming of the pictures, and not polling in new requests.
 Comet is notoriously difficult.